FlowFuse/helm/helm/flowforge/README.md

  - `forge.postgres.host` the hostname of an external PostgreSQL database (default not set)
  - `forge.postgres.port` the port of an external PostgreSQL dataabse (default `5432`)
  - `forge.cloudProvider` currently only accepts `aws` but will include more as needed (default not set)
- - `forge.projectsSelector` a collection of labels and values to filter nodes that Project Pods will run on (default `role: projects`)
+ - `forge.projectSelector` a collection of labels and values to filter nodes that Project Pods will run on (default `role: projects`)
  - `forge.managementSelector` a collection of labels and values to filter nodes the Forge App will run on (default `role: management`)
  - `forge.projectNamespace` namespace Project Pods will run in (default `flowforge`)
  - `forge.license` FlowForge EE license string (opional, default not set)